Best TVs on Amazon Buying Guide: Welcome to What Hi-Fi?'s round-up of the best TVs you can buy on Amazon in 2022.

 Read the full LG OLED65C1 review

-Read the full Samsung UE43TU7100 review
+Read the full Samsung QN55QN90A review

-The G1 takes the picture performance of last year’s GX and CX and improves upon it in almost every way, particularly in terms of brightness, sharpness and detail.
-That makes it a seriously stunning picture performer.
-It's also packed with apps and next-gen HDMI features, including 4K@120Hz on all four sockets.
+The G1 boasts LG's OLED 'Evo' display, hence why it takes the picture performance of the C1 and improves upon it in almost every way, particularly in terms of brightness, sharpness and detail.

 Sound quality isn't particularly strong impressive, but if you are planning to combine your new TV with a separate sound system, and the design suits your needs, the G1 should be seriously considered.